medic/cht-docs/content/en/apps/guides/data/analytics/testing-dbt-models.md

 ## Running tests with Docker

-By running dbt tests in a Dockerized environment, we isolate dependencies and configurations, making the testing process more reproducible and easier to manage.
-These scripts and configuration files work together to automate the process of setting up a testing environment, running dbt models and tests:
+dbt tests are run with Docker, to isolate dependencies and configurations, making the testing process reproducible and easier to manage.
+The scripts and configuration files below work together to automate the process of setting up a testing environment, and running dbt models and tests:

 `docker-compose.yml`: Defines Docker services.
 It starts by running PostgreSQL with the initial setup using init.sql and then builds and runs a dbt Docker container configured to connect to PostgreSQL.